REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 The Board of Directors (Board) sets the tone from the top and is responsible for the Manager’s corporate governance standards and policies, underscoring their importance to the Ascendas Reit Group.

-Throughout FY2021, the Manager has complied with the principles of the Code and also, substantially, with the provisions underlying the principles of the Code.
-Where there are deviations from any of the provisions of the Code, an explanation has been provided within this Report, including an explanation on how the practices adopted are consistent with the intent of the principles of the Code.
+Throughout FY2021, the Manager has complied with the principles of corporate governance laid down by the Code and also, substantially, with the provisions underlying the principles of the Code.
+Where there are deviations from the provisions of the Code, appropriate explanations are provided in this Report.
 This Report also sets out additional policies and practices adopted by the Manager which are not provided in the Code.